robacarp/website/_posts/2015/2015-05-15-manual-mail-merge.md

 several weeks later, this:

+{% highlight applescript %}
 set inviteeList to {}

 tell application "Numbers"
         tell document 1
                 tell active sheet
                         tell table 1
                                 set rowcount to (the number of row) set rowcount to rowcount

                                 repeat with i from 2 to rowcount set fname to the value of cell ("a" & i) set lname to the value of cell ("b" & i) set phone to the value of cell ("f" & i) set email to the value of cell ("d" & i) set inviteeList to inviteeList & ¬
                                                 \{\{fname:fname, lname:lname, telephone:phone, emailaddress:email}}
                                 end repeat
                         end tell
                 end tell
         end tell
 end tell

 tell application "Contacts"
         repeat with i from 1 to count of inviteeList set invitee to item i of inviteeList set thePerson to make new person with properties ¬ ¬
                                 {first name:(the fname of invitee), last name:(the lname of invitee) ¬ }
                 add thePerson to the group "grooms chill" if the telephone of invitee is not missing value then make new phone at end of phone of thePerson with properties {label:"phone", value:(the telephone of invitee)}
                 end if
                 if the emailaddress of invitee is not missing value then make new email at end of email of thePerson with properties {label:"email", value:(the emailaddress of invitee)}
                 end if
         end repeat

         save
 end tell
+{% endhighlight %}

 ### Addendum, 2015-01-15
 I want you to notice something about that text there.
 At the end of some lines is an extended character set character '¬'.
 I've had to vim-yank it down to this paragraph because apparently the wonky apple keyboard combination that they've wired up doesn't appropriately forward through and ssh connection into vim as something that is immediately printable.
 In fact, it seems to instead add a new line.